Muzznah/Muzznah-School_District_Analysis/README.md

   4-	Pena High School
   5-	Wright High School

-    The new bottom five schools are same as before as Thomas School fell to number eight and the bottom five schools were not affected.
+  Thomas School fell to number eight and the bottom five schools were not affected.
 Following are the five bottom schools:

   1. Rodrigues High School
   2. Figueroa High School